jrburke/module/docs/loader-config.md

 In the `new module.Loader({})` form, the object passed to the constructor is a configuration object.

 Additionally, these top loaders have a `loader.config({})` API to pass in config after their initial creation.
-The configuration object passed in to this method is deep-merged with the existing configuration.
+The configuration object passed in to this method is merged with the existing configuration.

 For a web page, it will be typical to call `module.top.config({})` before loading any modules, if any configuration needs to be set up for the default loader.